• Skip to primary navigation

 Get Started NowReturning Users Login

-Other deductions you might be able to claim without a receipt:
+Deductions you might be able to claim without a receipt:

-2. Fuel/Petrol with a logbook: If you keep a proper car logbook for at least 12 consecutive weeks (valid over a 5 year period), then you can use the work-related kilometres you’ve travelled along with the size of your car and a nominal fuel rate to include a petrol deduction on your return.
+If you keep a proper car logbook for at least 12 consecutive weeks (valid over a five year period), you could claim a petrol deduction based on your work-related kilometres, your car’s engine size, and the ATO’s nominal fuel rate.
 Etax can help work this out for you.

-3. Fuel/Petrol without a logbook: If you haven’t kept a car logbook, the ATO will allow a claim, as long as you can show how you’ve calculated the number of claimed kilometres.
-You can claim up to a maximum of 5,000km per year using the cents per km method.
+If you haven’t kept a car logbook, the ATO will allow a claim, as long as you can show how you’ve calculated the number of claimed kilometres.
+You can claim up to a maximum of 5,000 km per year using the cents per km method.

-5. Stationery: As above, if you make a note against your credit card statement and take a photo of the item in its packaging, you can usually claim the item as a tax deduction.
+As above, if you make a note against your credit card statement and take a photo of the item in its packaging, you can usually claim the item as a tax deduction.

-There are some forms of “proof” the ATO will NOT accept.
+There are some forms of “proof” the ATO will not accept.
 These include:

 How much can you claim on tax without receipts?

 It’s both easy and important to keep your receipts throughout the year, so you never miss out at tax time.
-This will really save you money and claiming eligible tax deductions can add up when you lodge your tax return..
+This will really save you money and claiming eligible tax deductions can add up when you lodge your tax return.

 Having your receipts ready at tax time is an easy problem to fix.
 Here’s how: